MC33926 Motor Driver Carrier

-This breakout board for Freescale’s MC33926 full H-bridge has an operating range of 5 – 28 V and can deliver almost 3 A continuously (5 A peak) to a DC motor.
-The MC33926 works with 3 – 5 V logic levels, supports ultrasonic (up to 20 kHz) PWM, and features current feedback, under-voltage protection, over-current protection, and over-temperature protection.
+This breakout board for Freescale’s MC33926 full H-bridge has an operating range of 5 V to 28 V and can deliver almost 3 A continuously (5 A peak) to a DC motor.
+The MC33926 works with 3 V to 5 V logic levels, supports ultrasonic (up to 20 kHz) PWM, and features current feedback, under-voltage protection, over-current protection, and over-temperature protection.

 If you have two motors to control, please consider the Dual MC33926 motor driver carrier.